dina-lab3D/NanoNet/README.md

             - tensorflow (2.4.0 or higher)
             - Bio

-    3. If you want to construct the side chains, make sure you have 'pulchra' installed on your computer (https://www.pirx.com/pulchra/)
+    3. If you want to construct the side chains, make sure you have 'PULCHRA' installed and compiled on your computer (https://www.pirx.com/pulchra/).

     4. Run the following command (with python 3):